mautrix/docs/bridges/general/contributing.md

 In case a PR has too many things to fix, it may be rewritten instead of reviewed.
 If that is something which would offend you, please don't open a PR.

+## Use of AI
+In general, you can use AI to help with contributions.
+However, AI slop is not accepted.

+The author is accountable for the code.
+You must understand all changes that were made.
+Authors are also expected to test their changes (if applicable), and understanding changes generally means testing them yourself, not asking AI to do it.
+All PRs are held to the same (relatively high) standards for code quality, architecture, etc regardless of whether AI is used.

+AI should not be used for communicating with humans.
+This means things like issues, pull request descriptions and comments should be written by yourself, not an AI.

 ## Development instructions
 The latest version of Go is recommended, but using the previous version is fine